paddi1990/modCnet_document/doc/index.rst

 Welcome to ac4Cnet's documentation!
 ==================================

-TandemMod is a deep learning framework for detecting RNA modifications in nanopore direct RNA sequencing (DRS) data.
-It offers three modes: de novo training, transfer learning, and prediction.
-Researchers can train from scratch, fine-tune pre-trained models, or apply existing models for predictions.
-TandemMod achieves high accuracy and can be used to identify multi tpyes of RNA modifications in various species and conditions.
-It provides a user-friendly solution for studying RNA modifications.
+ac4Cnet is a deep learning framework designed to harness the power of Oxford Nanopore direct RNA sequencing for precise identification of N4-acetylcytidine (ac4C) sites, a crucial aspect in RNA modification studies.
+By effectively distinguishing ac4C from unmodified cytidine and 5-methylcytosine (m5C), ac4Cnet enables accurate estimation of modification rates at each ac4C site.
+Through rigorous validation on independent in vitro datasets and a human cell line, ac4Cnet showcases its robustness, versatility, and immense potential in advancing the understanding and exploration of ac4C modifications in mRNA.

-To use TandemMod, you can follow the instructions below:
+To use ac4Cnet, you can follow the instructions below:

 Contents
 ==========